wesleygomersall/MAS-seq_Variants-UMIs/reports/README.md

 # Additional Analyses and Reports

-This folder contains information about analyses done on the PacBio and Oxford Nanopore sequencing data outside of the immediate pipeline output.
+This folder contains information about analyses done on the PacBio and Oxford Nanopore sequencing data.

 ## Contents